 Does Refacing Hold Up in Florida?

-Yes, when it’s done on sound boxes.
-Central Florida humidity is hard on cheap cabinetry, so the two things that matter are (1) the existing boxes being dry and solid before we start, and (2) using quality doors and adhesives rated for the job.
-Rigid thermofoil and laminate actually shrug off humidity well; real-wood doors are fine too as long as they’re sealed properly.
+Yes, when it’s done on sound boxes and in the right material.
+Central Florida humidity is hard on cheap cabinetry, so three things matter: (1) the existing boxes are dry and solid before we start, (2) the doors and adhesives are rated for the job, and (3) you skip thermofoil.

 Does It Add Resale Value?